gn0st1c/cardmeister.github.io/README.md

 - (loads of) attributes for configuration
 - 52 SVG playingcards
 - **no** external SVG images
-- All in 16 KB² because my first computer had 16 **Kilo**Bytes memory
+- All in less than 16 KB² because my first computer had 16 **Kilo**Bytes memory

 Feel free to PEEK around, and if you want to POKE, submit an [issue](https://github.com/cardmeister/cardmeister.github.io/issues/new).